Magnum Mania!

 1 Starting in Season Seven, Tom Selleck's production company T.W.S.
 Productions, Inc. joins Belisarius Productions, Inc. and Glen A. Larson Productions in co-producing the show.

 2 "L.A." originally aired as a two-hour movie, but it is broken up into two parts for syndication airings.
-The DVD version of this episode inexplicably omits a one-minute foot chase scene.
+The Region 1 DVD version of this episode inexplicably omits a one-minute foot chase scene.
 The scene occurs just after Magnum is shot at by two uzi-toting henchmen.
 After his rental car is blown up, Magnum runs through several backyards to escape.
-In one of the backyards, Magnum encounters Playboy "Playmate of the Month" Kimberly McArthur (January 1982) in a hot tub and briefly talks to her [pic]!
-This entire scene is missing on the DVD (at the 32:52 mark, you can hear the musical score end abruptly).
-Oddly, this scene IS included in the standard syndication airings!
+In one of the backyards, Magnum encounters Playboy "Playmate of the Month" Kimberly McArthur (January 1982) in a hot tub and briefly talks to her!
+A few moments later there is also a brief scene with her being interviewed on the news, in which she states that a man nearly attacked her in her backyard (in fact, Magnum just stood there and told her that he's "not the sushi man").
+This entire scene is missing on the Region 1 DVD (at the 32:52 mark, you can hear the musical score end abruptly).
+Oddly, this scene IS included in the standard syndication airings on television (and is included in the German DVD)!

-5 Magnum spends the entire episode in Los Angeles.
-LAX Airport, Downtown Los Angeles, the Hollywood Walk of Fame, Ocean Front Walk at Venice Beach, and Universal City are all used as filming locations.
-Robin's Nest and the King Kamehameha Club are not featured at all.
+6 Magnum spends the entire episode in Los Angeles; LAX Airport, Downtown Los Angeles, the Hollywood Walk of Fame, Ocean Front Walk at Venice Beach, and Universal City are all used as filming locations.
+The Little League baseball game in Oahu with T.C.'s Tigers was filmed at Lanakila District Park in Kamehameha Heights.
+(Park ID'd by Bernd-Christian Schulze)

-6 For the first time in the series, the guest stars (with the exception of Dana Delany) are credited in alphabetical order.
-Dana Delany is billed last, as a 'Special Guest Star'.
+9 For the first time in the series, the guest stars (with the exception of Dana Delany) are credited in alphabetical order.
+Dana Delany is billed last and receives a 'Special Guest Star' billing.

 Quotes